diemort/RecoPPS-Local-Condor/README.md

 # RecoPPS-Local-Condor

-DagMan scripts to run alignment test in condor.
+DagMan scripts to run PPS alignment test in condor.